INVOKE-Solutions/crosstab-generator-v3.1/README.md

 **1. Pre-selection on:**
    * Weight column.
 Automatically select the weight column if detected
    * 5 basic demographic columns.
-Automatically select agegroup, gender, ethgroup, incomegroup and urbanity columns if detected
+Automatically select age group, gender, ethnicity group, income group and urbanity columns if detected
    * Multiple answer questions.
 Automatically detect columns with keyword=[MULTI]

 **2. Automatic Column Sequence in Malay and English:**
-   * gender - sort from Male to Female/M to F/Lelaki to Perempuan/L to P
+   * Gender - sort from Male to Female/M to F/Lelaki to Perempuan/L to P
-   * agegroup - sort from A-Z (ascending order)
+   * Age group - sort from A-Z (ascending order)
-   * ethgroup - sort in the following sequence (Malay, Chinese, Indian, Bumiputera or Others) or (Melayu, Cina, India, Bumiputera or Lain-Lain)
+   * Ethnicity group - sort in the following sequence (Malay, Chinese, Indian, Bumiputera or Others) or (Melayu, Cina, India, Bumiputera or Lain-Lain)

+**3. Automatic Generate Clustered Bar Chart based on the Crosstab Tables:**
+   * Automation of the clustered bar chart creation in reference to the generated crosstab table.

 ### ⚠ Attention